Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 This is a simple install to get AI Patrols up and running on your servers map.
-Thanks to truedolphin it should now auto detect your map and generate some basic patrols for all of the supported maps listed below.
+Thanks to truedolphin it should now auto detect your map and generate some basic patrols for all of the supported maps listed at the bottom of this readme.
 More to come in the future.
 All loadouts were made with vanilla equipment and the init.c file has only been altered to include the needed lines of code to make the AI mod work.